 As a youngster who had only recently become a bona-fide Beatlemaniac, his death was a tremendous blow.
 To the tens of millions of people he touched with his music, his senseless killing was as devastating a loss as there could have been outside of losing a loved one.
 That’s precisely how I felt at the time.
 I had no father growing up, so rock-n-roll – particularly the Beatles – were a kind of emotional salve.
 I so adored the music of the Beatles that – at the risk of sounding painfully maudlin – I felt like a little piece of me died that night.

-Much has come and gone over three decades.
+Much has come and gone over four decades.
 Yet, as central to my life as music was (and still is) – as tightly as it is woven (you might say tangled) so completely throughout the fabric of my very existence – I grew to realize a cold hard reality that a fatherless boy in need of role models had to understand: that musicians were not infallible heroes.
 I don’t know of many entertainers who are, frankly.
 Whatever allusions I had as a young guy about the power and relevance of one’s celebrity was entirely a concoction of my own starving mind and soul that took almost everything I had to shake.
 It wasn’t easy, but I long ago stopped looking at celebrities as deities on earth – which was a huge thing for me – and chose to focus on their accomplishments.

 Lennon himself would scoff at the idea of himself being a martyr or a hero of some kind.
 And as important as music is in every one of our lives – I’ve heard it appropriately referred to as “God’s drug” – I can hardly equate genuine heroism with a killer sounding rhythm guitar track (as in Lennon’s performance on the Beatles’ “All My Loving”).
 As a musician, I tremendously admire Lennon’s songwriting ability (particularly with the Beatles) and his capabilities as a rhythm guitarist.